 Business Owners, Product Designers, and Advertisers

-As this blog has grown in prominence, I’ve been receiving an increasing number of requests for product reviews, sponsored posts, etc. Before contacting me about such requests, please take a minute to read this page I’ve set up that may answer some of your questions.
+As this blog has grown in prominence, I’ve been receiving an increasing number of requests for product reviews, sponsored posts, etc. With my recent studies, my time for reviews is quite limited right now.
+Before contacting me about such requests, please take a minute to read this page I’ve set up that may answer some of your questions.

 Tech Powered Math